-Letter of the week is one of my more popular features on No Time For Flash Cards, we have multiple uppercase crafts for each letter and are presently doing one lowercase per week.
+Letter of the week is one of my more popular features on No Time For Flash Cards, we have multiple uppercase crafts for each letter and most lowercase as well.
 I am often asked if you should follow an order when introducing letters to your child.
 Some will say yes, others will say no. I am sorta in the middle.
-Here is why… my goal with letter of the week is to introduce the letter, that’s it.
+Here is why… my goal with our letter of the week is to introduce the letter, that’s it.
 I don’t spend all week focusing only on it, it’s simply the focus of one craft every week.
-There has been debate and studies done about the ineffectiveness of focusing only on one letter the entire week so I choose to continue focusing on all letters, after the one craft.
+There have been debates and studies done about the ineffectiveness of focusing only on one letter the entire week so I choose to continue focusing on all letters, after the one craft.
 If you choose to follow up with crafts or activities with the letter focus, choose ones your child relates to so the connections come naturally.

 Another question that is often asked is which do you start with first upper or lowercase letters?

-When I was teaching we usually started with uppercase letters because we were teaching very young ( under 4) kids and only introducing them to the letters in a very casual way.
+When I was teaching we usually started with uppercase letters because I was teaching very young ( under 4) kids and only introducing them to the letters in a very casual way.
 I followed this with my son who picked up all the uppercase letters very quickly much earlier than I expected ( under 2) so followed his lead.
 He had no issues with the order.

 A Theme